"Brilliant neighbourhood planing guide from the social enterprise, Create Streets" Neil Parish MP

 Create Boulevards Weekend

 The weekend is designed to demonstrate the potential of the idea, on London roads that would be great candidates for boulevardisation.
-It will see a mini ‘demonstration boulevardisation’ of up to 3 London roads.

 The scheme has already garnered considerable support.
 Amongst the organisations who have committed to being involved in the weekend are HTA Design, JTP Architects, Urban Engineering Studio, Francis Terry & Associates and Alexandra Steed Urban.